anildwarepo/customspeechmodel/README.md

 ![custom model id](./images/custom-model-id.png)

 Provide the speech service subscription key, region and url to the audio file that needs to the tested.
 A sample audio file is provided in the data/testset folder.
-The transcription job can be submitted by providing the required information and running the project using dotnet run from cli.

         // Replace with your subscription key
         public const string SubscriptionKey = "";